 Apple normally reacts quickly when Mac malware surfaces, and has various measures in place to guard against threats, as we explain in this article about how Apple protects you from malware.
 However, from time to time malware may appear and it may be necessary to make changes to the way you use your Mac while waiting for the necessary protection.
 For example, the advice regarding the Mac CookieMiner malware in January/February 2019 was to clear Chrome browser caches after logging in to financial accounts.
 There is more advice on the CookieMiner malware here.

 We will go through the various Mac security settings you can use to protect your Mac in the article below.
-If you are still concerned, we have a round up of the best Mac antivirus apps here.
+If you are still concerned, we have a round up of the best Mac antivirus apps here, in which we recommend Intego as our antivirus option of choice.

 Additional reporting by Kenny Hemphill